willstMSFT/microsoft-365-docs/microsoft-365/syntex/image-tagging-setup.md

 ### Licensing

-Before you can use image tagging in Syntex, you must first link an Azure subscription in [Syntex pay-as-you-go](syntex-azure-billing.md).
-Image tagging in Syntex is billed based on the [type and number of transactions](syntex-pay-as-you-go-services.md).
+Before you can use image tagging, you must first link an Azure subscription in [Syntex pay-as-you-go](syntex-azure-billing.md).
+Image tagging is billed based on the [type and number of transactions](syntex-pay-as-you-go-services.md).

 ### Permissions